 10 Do's and Don'ts to Finding the Right Growth Investment Partner

-At some point in the life of every successful company, an inflection point is reached where something from outside the organization can help take it to another level.
-Often this aid comes in the form of a growth investment, perhaps from an institutional lender or private-equity firm, frequently accompanied by management guidance that can help unleash a company’s true potential.
+In the life of every successful company, there has been an inflection point where external aid can help take the organization to another level.
+Often this comes in the form of a growth investment, perhaps from an institutional lender or private-equity firm, and is frequently accompanied by management guidance that can help unleash a company’s true potential.

-If you’re in the market for a growth investment to propel your company to its next level of success, here are five do’s and five don’ts to help attract and cement the ideal partner.
+If you’re in the market for a growth investment to propel your company to its next level of success, here are five “Do’s” and “Don’ts” to help attract and cement the ideal partner.

 - Illustrate consistently high levels of growth.
 The key here is sustainability vs. sharp highs and lows in performance.
 It’s OK if you’re currently stuck at a plateau – that’s why you’re seeking a growth partner – but be prepared to show how a capital investment will unleash your company’s real potential.

 - Establish yourself as a market leader.
-This can be measured by any number of factors – market share, reputation, innovation, value proposition – but it’s vital to recognize that investors like to run at the front of the pack.
+This can be measured by any number of factors including: market share, reputation, innovation, value proposition, etc. But it’s vital to recognize that investors like to run at the front of the pack.

-- Assemble a high-performing management team.
-Every successful business is comprised of three basic parts – a great idea, sufficient capital to operate, and a group of talented, dedicated individuals to provide leadership and direction.
+- Assemble a high-performance management team.
+Every successful business is comprised of three basic parts: a great idea, sufficient capital to operate, and a group of talented, dedicated individuals to provide leadership and direction.
 Don’t be afraid to surround yourself with people whose knowledge and talents complement your own.

 - Set expectations within your company for the value of your organization.
 If you have a number in mind, keep it to yourself for now.
 Let the market set expectations so your team can get behind any deal you feel is worth pursuing.

-- “Publish” your asking price. – you could be selling yourself short or driving away potential partners who think your expectations are unrealistic.
-You should especially avoid making comparisons to the price-to-equity ratios of publicly traded competitors as the stock market is a notoriously flawed method for valuations, especially among companies in dynamic categories like technology.
+- “Publish” your asking price.
+You could be selling yourself short or driving away potential partners who think your expectations are unrealistic.
+Additionally, avoid making comparisons to the valuation multiples of publicly traded competitors as the stock market is a notoriously flawed method for valuations, especially among companies in dynamic categories like technology.

 - Focus on short-term gain at the expense of creating long-term value.
 The two are not mutually exclusive – you can almost certainly liquidate some of your equity while helping grow an organization that will be worth even more in the long run, which is the ultimate goal of any investment partner.